Master–slave (technology)

 In engineering, master–slave is a relationship between two systems in which one controls the other.
-In some cases one master controls just one slave system, but in others there are multiple slave systems controlled by the same master.
-Sometimes the master is a different kind of system than the slave, but sometimes there are multiple similar systems and one of them is designated the master in order to centralize external (i.e. user) control of the collection.
+In some cases, one master controls just one slave system, but in others, there are multiple slave systems controlled by the same master.
+Sometimes the master is a different kind of system than the slave, but sometimes there are multiple similar systems and one of them is designated the master in order to centralize external (i.e., user) control of the collection.
+It is also used to distinguish between systems that only issue commands (master) and those that only accept commands (slave).

-Due to its connection to slavery, the terminology is a subject of controversy and has been replaced with alternative terms in some cases.
+Due to its association with slavery, the terminology is a subject of controversy and has been replaced with alternative terms in some cases.

 Examples

 In photography, secondary, or slave, flash units are connected to a master unit to provide synchronized lighting.

-Parallel audio duplication often entails multiple recording with linkdevices (i.e. for cassette tape or compact disc) linked together so that operating the controls of a master device triggers the same commands on slave devices.
+Parallel audio duplication often entails multiple recording with devices (i.e., for cassette tape or compact disc) linked together so that operating the controls of a master device triggers the same commands on slave devices.

 Railway locomotives operating in the same train (for example, to pull a load too heavy for a single locomotive) may be configured for master–slave operation with all but one of the locomotives controlled from the first.
 See Multiple-unit train control.

 In a hydraulic system, a master cylinder is a control device that converts force into hydraulic pressure that drives movement in a slave cylinder at the other end of the hydraulic line.
 A common application is a vehicle brake system.

-A master clock provides time signals used to synchronize one or more slave clocks as part of a clock network; a slave clock receives and displays the time from a master; though it may be able to keep time itself if the master is not working.
+A master clock provides time signals used to synchronize one or more slave clocks as part of a clock network.
+A slave clock receives and displays the time from a master, though it may be able to keep time itself if the master is not working.